-Disturbance to Sphagnum is assessed for habitats 4010 Wet heaths and 7130 Blanket bogs (\ if active).
+Disturbance to Sphagnum should be assessed for 7130 Blanket bogs ( if active).
 High levels of disturbed Sphagnum would indicate undesirable levels of grazers.
-For both habitats the target is for less than 10% of the Sphagnum cover to be crushed, broken and/or pulled up.
+The target is for less than 10% of the Sphagnum cover to be crushed, broken and/or pulled up.